JosieHong/awesome-mass-spectrometry-ml/generative_models.md

-The generative deep learning methods are categorized as SMILES string generator, molecular graph generator, and molecular conformation generator.
+Based on their training strategies, deep molecular generative models can be classified into two categories: reinforcement learning (RL)-based methods, which generate molecules with desired properties, and unsupervised (UL)-based or self-supervised (SSL)-based methods, which aim to generate as many molecules as possible.
+According to the molecular representations, the UL-based and SSL-based methods can be further categorized as SMILES string generators, molecular graph generators, and molecular conformation generators.
 It is worth noting that the differences between the second and the third categories are for molecular graphs only the atom type and the connections (also known as bonds) are predicted while for the conformations the $x,y,z$-coordinates of the atoms are predicted.

+## RL-Based Generators

+- [NeurIPS 2018] [GCPN] You, Jiaxuan, et al. "Graph convolutional policy network for goal-directed molecular graph generation."
+Advances in neural information processing systems 31 (2018). [[paper]](https://proceedings.neurips.cc/paper/2018/hash/d60678e8f2ba9c540798ebbde31177e8-Abstract.html) [[code]](https://github.com/bowenliu16/rl_graph_generation)

+- [Sci.
+Adv.
+2018] [ReLeaSE] Popova, Mariya, Olexandr Isayev, and Alexander Tropsha.
+"Deep reinforcement learning for de novo drug design."
+Science advances 4.7 (2018): eaap7885. [[paper]](https://www.science.org/doi/10.1126/sciadv.aap7885) [[code]](https://github.com/isayev/ReLeaSE)